-My name is Richard Lockwood and I’m a lifelong Oregonian and grew up in the farmland surrounding Mt Hood.
+My name is Richard Lockwood and I’m a lifelong Oregonian.
+I grew up in the farmland surrounding Mt Hood and my rural upbringing has helped shape who I am.
 Through the years, I’ve witnessed our city grow and evolve even as I’ve grown up along with it.
 My clients appreciate that I’m welcoming of newcomers while maintaining my lifelong perspective of living in this state.
 Whether you’ve been here twenty years or two weeks, I love helping people whether they’re discovering our city or moving on to life’s next adventure.
 What follows are a few vignettes on my life and times as a Portland Realtor.

 Buying a Portland Home in 2018

 As we prepare for the busy 2018 real estate season, I recall a very specific file that typifies our current market conditions.
 I found myself standing in the living room of a recently vacant home in an up-and-coming area.
 My client (a buyer, in this case) was overpaying for rent and desperate to get a place to call home.
 With homes appearing as active only to disappear as pending a few days later; even lackluster listings seemed like fragrant flowers swarmed by happy honeybees seeking the sweet nectar that is life in Portland, Oregon.
 In a market where bidding wars running thousands over list price had become the norm, the topic of discussion was how to make my client’s offer more relevant.
 Despite a promising career in a fascinating field, my client’s funds weren’t unlimited; we had to get creative.